Diversity and Inclusion

 Sutton is an ethnically and culturally diverse borough, and food and drink at events should aim to be culturally inclusive and suitable for people of all faiths.

 You have a legal duty and moral responsibility to make your event accessible to all to the best of your ability.
 This means considering the needs of those with disabilities in your planning.

 What measures are suitable for your event will depend upon a number of factors, including whether your event is indoors or outside, involves staged performances, the length of the event and overall capacity of your venue.
 Elements to consider could include:

-- Access: Does your site off reasonable access?
-What is transport like for those with a disability?
+- Access: Does your site offer suitable access?
+What transport and parking facilities exist for those with a disability?